baonguyen96/ImageColor/README.md

 ## Results

-In my observation, Linear Scaling consistently produces better images than Histogram Equalization.
+In my observation, Linear Scaling is more likely to produce better images than Histogram Equalization.
+Histogram Equalization tends to stretch the histogram more aggressively, more details later, which in most cases overdoes the process and gives worse results than Linear Scaling counterpart.

 Histogram Equalization tries to spread the histogram out, which in cases where the image is intentionally underexposed (such as Black & White or film images), it will tries to boost white level